mdn/yari/copy/plus/features/updates.md

 ## Using MDN Plus Updates

-To use Updates, navigate to the [MDN Plus Updates](/en-US/plus/updates) page.
-You'll be taken to the Updates page, where you can see a list of all the changes to browser support for features on MDN Web Docs listed by date.
+To use Updates, navigate to the [MDN Plus Updates](/en-US/plus/updates) page, where you can see a list of all changes in browser support for features on MDN Web Docs listed by date.

 ![Screenshot of default view](/assets/plus-docs/updates/updates.png)

-For each feature, updates show the release version and the date when browser support changed.
-Expanding the feature shows more detailed Browser Compatibility Tables to show support for the feature across all browsers and devices.
-The feature includes links to the MDN Web Docs pages that provide detailed documentation and guidance on how to use it.
+For each feature, updates display the release version and the date when browser support changed.
+Expanding the update shows Browser Compatibility Tables to indicate support across all browsers and devices.
+The feature update includes links to MDN Web Docs pages with clear documentation and guidance on how to use it.

 ![Expanded feature screenshot with the table, link to docs, watch and save](/assets/plus-docs/updates/updates_bcd.png)